Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Additional Implementation Details

 \textbf{Toy Experiment.} We validate our method using the toy 2D conditional diffusion model as described in Section~\ref{toy}.
-The setup generates 1000 samples per class from 2D Gaussian distributions with a standard deviation of 0.5.
+The setup generates 1,000 samples per class from 2D Gaussian distributions with a standard deviation of 0.5.
 Class labels range from 0 to 4, positioned at the vertices of a regular pentagon.
 A new sixth class (class 5) supports finetuning.
 The noise schedule follows a cosine-based formulation with $T=100$ timesteps.
 The model uses a one-hidden-layer MLP with ReLU activation and class/time embeddings.
-Initial training runs for 1000 iterations to capture the base distribution effectively.
-Training for the new class is conducted for 5000 iterations to ensure convergence within the experimental setup.
+Initial training runs for 1,000 iterations to capture the base distribution effectively.
+Training for the new class is conducted for 5,000 iterations to ensure convergence within the experimental setup.
 We adopt a DreamBooth-like setup by jointly training the new class with class 0 (deep blue) data.
 Considering the problem’s complexity, we assign a large weight 100 to class 0 in order to clearly observe the effect of different objectives.
 When using smaller weights, the other classes tend to collapse toward the new data distribution.
 However, with weight 100, the objective’s influence on class 0 becomes apparent.
-For our proposed method, we apply Lipschitz regularization with respect to the pretrained weights, using a regularization strength of $\lambda = 1$.
-Despite the relatively small weight on regularization, the effect of the objective is clearly reflected in this setup.
+For our proposed method, we apply Lipschitz regularization with respect to the pretrained weights, using a regularization strength of $\lambda = 50$.
+Even with a relatively small weight (e.g., 1) on the regularization term, its effect is clearly observable in this setup as shown in Section~\ref{sec:app_toy_abl}.